Nespresso Vs Keurig: Battle Of The Pod Coffee Machines

 - Water Reservoir and Carafes – Unlike the exclusively single-serve Nespresso machines, most Keurigs have a large water reservoir, and some can brew a full 30-ounce carafe at a time.
 While this makes them a bit bulkier on the countertop, it’s worthwhile if you want a lot of coffee.

-- Cleaning – Both brands are easy to clean, but only Nespresso features a built-in descaling mode, which means you’ll have to do clean and descale Keurigs manually.
+- Cleaning – Both brands are easy to clean, but only Nespresso features a built-in descaling mode.
+This means you’ll have to do clean and descale Keurigs manually to keep them in good shape.
 And while the Keurig’s puncturing needle needs regular cleaning, the Nespresso design eliminates this requirement.
+On another note, here’s our guide on how to fix a Keurig, in case you encounter some of the common issues that come along with it.

 From this head-to-head showdown, it’s clear both Keurig and Nespresso contribute unique and valuable products to the marketplace.
 So, Nespresso vs Keurig: which is the one for you?